Ukrainian alphabet

 Ukrainian text is sometimes romanised (written in the Latin alphabet) for non-Cyrillic readers or transcription systems.
 There are several common methods for romanizing Ukrainian including the international Cyrillic-to-Latin transcription standard ISO 9.
 There have also been several historical proposals for a native Ukrainian Latin alphabet, but none have caught on.

 Alphabet

-The alphabet comprises 34 letters, representing 40 phonemes including the apostrophe.
+The alphabet comprises 33 letters, representing 40 phonemes.
+The apostrophe is also used in the spelling of some words, but is not considered a letter.
 Ukrainian orthography is based on the phonemic principle, with one letter generally corresponding to one phoneme.
 The orthography also has cases in which semantic, historical, and morphological principles are applied.
-In the Ukrainian alphabet the “Ь” could also be the last letter in the alphabet (this was its official position from 1932 to 1991).
+In the Ukrainian alphabet the "Ь" could also be the last letter in the alphabet (this was its official position from 1932 to 1990).